sagesolar/Corpus-of-Taylor-Swift/README.md

 # Introduction

 This is a dataset consisting of all song lyric words found on all of Taylor Swift's studio albums, as well as a selection of other songs written by her.
-CoTS is generated using 'Taylor's Version' album lyrics where available, and includes all bonus/'from the vault' songs that are not pure remixes or accoustic/piano versions.
+CoTS is generated using 'Taylor's Version' album lyrics where available, and includes all bonus/'from the vault' songs.
+In order prevent duplicate counts of lyric words, versions of songs that are pure remixes or accoustic/piano performances of original songs are not included.

 ![CoTS word cloud](img/cots-word-cloud.png)